 When it comes to accommodations, there are many different types of options in Alaska.
 I grew up here traveling around the state, and one of my favorite things to do is stay at a local house with local flavor.
 I love that you can stay in an authentic log cabin with a wood stove or have oceanfront views watching whales and sea otters play.

-Whether I book an Airbnb or choose to stay at a hotel, it all really boils down to where I’m going and what type of experience I want to have.
+Whether I book with VRBO or choose to stay at a hotel, it all really boils down to where I’m going and what type of experience I want to have.
 If I’m going somewhere for just a night, typically in a city, I usually want something with convenience and breakfast included.
 For the most part, cities have a lot of hotels and offer competitive rates, so that’s why often I’ll look for a hotel or hostel when booking city accommodations.

 There are a lot of stays in Alaska that come with views, a hot tub, or something unique that you would have a hard time finding elsewhere.

-Airbnb Tip: I typically look for places with keyless entry (which is becoming more of the norm now) such as a keypad or lockbox.
+Booking Tip: I typically look for places with keyless entry (which is becoming more of the norm now) such as a keypad or lockbox.

-Day Trip Idea in Seward: Walk on a Glacier with an Expert Guide.
+Day Trip Idea in Seward: Walk on a Glacier with an Expert Guide

 From here you can also take a bush plane to Katmai or Lake Clark National Park to view one of the best places in the world for brown bears.
 While it’s not cheap, flying to Katmai is a once in a lifetime opportunity and I highly recommend it if you can swing it.
 This tour runs a day trip and is rated 5 stars for the expert pilot and guide, and the experience as well.